Code Hero: Development

-Development on Code Hero began in January 2011, and in 2012 Peake started a Kickstarter campaign to raise $100,000 USD to fund further development of the game over the next six months.
-The Kickstarter concluded in February having raised $170,000 USD, at which point $30,000 USD had been raised through their website alongside this.
+Development on Code Hero began in January 2011, and in 2012 Peake started a Kickstarter campaign to raise US$100,000 to fund further development of the game over the next six months.
+The Kickstarter concluded in February having raised US$170,000, at which point US$30,000 had been raised through their website alongside this.

 Peake hired a development team, and in March 2012, they began working in space provided by IGN Indie Open House in San Francisco.
 The project experienced staff turnover, and by October 2012, ran out of money.

 After failing to deliver the backing rewards by the original date, and not updating the website or Twitter accounts for months at a time, backers began to demand refunds and became concerned that the project was not sufficiently funded.
 The original release date of August 31, 2012, at PAX Prime, was missed, with an update a few days later saying it would be released within days, a date which was also missed.
 When supporter Dustin Deckard began organising to seek legal action after another stretch of no communication, Alex Peake released a statement saying that the game was still being worked on and that Primer Labs was “committed to finishing this game.”
 The raised funds covered the costs of development until October 2012, after which many of the game's developers became volunteers.
 Two alpha builds of Code Hero were released during 2012 for those who had pre-ordered the game.

 In August 2013 a beta version of the game became available for download on Primer Labs website after being down for a period of weeks.
 An announcement dated April 22, 2014 indicated that version 0.5 was forthcoming.
 However, the Primer Labs website again went down later in 2014.
 The company's Facebook and Twitter accounts have been inactive since 2012.